Nicholas Kosimbei, Susanna Sullivan win Cherry Blossom Ten Mile Run

-Kosimbei finished in 45 minutes and 15 seconds, tying the course record set by fellow Kenyan Allan Kiprono in 2012.
-It was Kosimbei’s first Cherry Blossom run and his first career 10-mile run.
+Kosimbei finished in 45 minutes 15 seconds, tying the course record set by fellow Kenyan Allan Kiprono in 2012.
+It was Kosimbei’s first Cherry Blossom run and his first 10-mile run.
 He took an early lead but said he had to push himself through fatigue in the ninth mile.

 “I was a bit tired, but I pushed, I tried,” Kosimbei said.

-“Very happy with the performance, we came and got the job done,” Kosimbei’s coach and agent, Antony Scott, said.
-“There’s some more work to do in training and we look forward to coming back in 2023 for an attempt at a faster course record”
+“Very happy with the performance — we came and got the job done,” Kosimbei’s coach and agent, Antony Scott, said.
+“There’s some more work to do in training, and we look forward to coming back in 2023 for an attempt at a faster course record.”

 Behind Kosimbei: Wilfred Kimitei (45:43) and Shadrack Kimining (45:48) rounded out the all-Kenyan top three.
 Americans Futsum Zienasellassie (46:53) and Reid Buchanan (46:57) placed fourth and fifth.
 The next five finishers were all also American.